 I would suggest, if at all possible, you find someone local who can order PANDAS Physician’s Network’s recommended basic tests to bring to the specialist at your first appointment.
 Your specialist may want additional tests, but it can expedite the process if you have the basic ones in hand already.

 Disclaimer: I am not a doctor, and I do not officially endorse any provider or treatment.
 This page does not constitute medical advice.
+I make no guarantees on outcomes or insurance coverage.
+Please consult qualified healthcare providers when making medical decisions.

 PANS Treatment Guidelines